prometheus/prometheus/docs/configuration/configuration.md

 [ sample_limit: <int> | default = 0 ]

 # Per-scrape config limit on number of unique targets that will be
 # accepted.
-If more than this number of targets are present after the target
+If more than this number of targets are present after target
 # relabeling, Prometheus will mark the targets as failed without scraping them.
 # 0 means no limit.
 This is an experimental feature, this behaviour could
 # change in the future.